Chart Color Schemes

 Gymea Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Gymea Bay's population is estimated at around 7,174, reflecting an increase of 191 people since the 2021 Census.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Gymea Bay's estimated population is around 7,171, reflecting an increase of 188 people since the 2021 Census.
 This growth represents a 2.7% increase from the previous population count of 6,983.
-The latest estimate is based on AreaSearch's validation of new addresses and analysis of ABS ERP data released in June 2024, which shows a resident population of 7,168.
-This results in a population density ratio of 3,014 persons per square kilometer, placing Gymea Bay in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 2.7% growth since the Census is within 1.4 percentage points of the SA4 region's 4.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 56% of overall population gains during recent periods, driving primary growth in the area.
+The change is inferred from AreaSearch's estimate of 7,163 residents following examination of ABS' latest ERP data release (June 2024) and additional validation of 43 new addresses since the Census date.
+This results in a density ratio of 3,013 persons per square kilometer for Gymea Bay, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 2.7% since census is within 1.2 percentage points of its SA4 region (3.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 56% of overall population gains during recent periods, primarily driving the area's population growth.

-For future projections until 2041, AreaSearch adopts ABS/Geoscience Australia aggregations released in 2024 with a 2022 base year for covered SA2 areas and NSW State Government's SA2-level projections released in 2022 with a 2021 base year for uncovered areas.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Based on these aggregations, Gymea Bay is expected to increase its population by 469 persons by 2041, reflecting a gain of 6.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the median of national areas, with Gymea Bay expected to expand by 467 persons to 2041 based on aggregated SA2-level projections.
+This reflects a total gain of 6.5% over the 17-year period.

 Frequently Asked Questions - Population